-Many people are unaware that if a debt they owe is cancelled, the IRS considers it income for tax purposes.
-So, if you owe $300,000 on your house and it sells for $200,000 in foreclosure, but the bank discharges the remaining $100,000 debt, you have to report that $100,000 as income on your taxes.
+Foreclosure tax consequences depend on if the debt is recourse or nonrecourse.
+Many people are unaware that with the cancellation of debt, the IRS considers it capital gains for income tax purposes.
+So, if you owe $300,000 on your house, it sells for $200,000 in foreclosure, and the bank discharges the remaining $100,000 debt, you must report that $100,000 as income on your taxes.

+State laws vary on how foreclosure works.
 If you have the money, some states will allow you to regain ownership of your foreclosed home in a process known as “statutory redemption."
-Under this rule, you can reclaim your home if you are able to pay what the house sold for in the foreclosure sale.
+Under this rule, you can reclaim your home if you can pay what the house sold for in the foreclosure sale.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help